silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/12_Search/01_Searchcontext.md

 ### Pagination

 For pagination records on multiple pages, you need to wrap the results in a `PaginatedList` object.
-This object is also passed the generated `SQLQuery` in order to read page limit information.
+This object is also passed the generated `SQLSelect` in order to read page limit information.
 It is also passed the current `SS_HTTPRequest` object so it can read the current page from a GET var.